aws-samples/cost-optimizer-for-amazon-appstream2/README.md

 ![Architecture diagram](/images/architecture.png "Architecture")

 An Amazon EventBridge rule invokes an AWS Lambda function every five minutes.
-The region and name of any active (i.e. in the `PENDING`, `UPDATING_AGENT`, `RUNNING`, or `REBOOTING` states) image builders are stored in an Amazon DynamoDB table, along with the current time.
+The region and name of any app block builders in the `STARTING` or `RUNNING` states, and image builders in the `PENDING`, `UPDATING_AGENT`, `RUNNING`, or `REBOOTING` states are stored in Amazon DynamoDB tables, along with the current time.
-If an image builder has been active for longer than the `Image builder notification threshold` parameter (default: two hours), an email notification with the subject `Image builder <name> active for <time>` is sent via Amazon SNS.
+If an app block builder has been active for longer than the `App block builder notification threshold` parameter (default: two hours), an email notification with the subject `App block builder <name> active for <time>` is sent via Amazon SNS.
 Example body:

 ```
 AWS account: 123456789012
 Region: us-east-1
-Name: ExampleImageBuilder
+Name: ExampleAppBlockBuilder
 Instance type: stream.standard.large
 Time active: 2 hours
 Tags: {